The LSCD Benchmark: a Testbed for Diachronic Word Meaning Tasks: Experiments

 Figure \ref{fig:results-lscd} shows the results across the three SOTA WiC models, each combined with the common aggregate change measures APD, COS and DiaSense (see Section \ref{sec:models}).
 Both, for Graded Change and COMPARE, clearly APD dominates which confirms previous results.
 However, there are slight advantages for the recently published XL-DURel model suggesting a new SOTA.

-\paragraph{Does WiC prediction discretization improve results?} All above-reported measures based on aggregation of graded WiC predictions (either cosine similarity or same-sense probability).
+\paragraph{Does WiC prediction discretization improve results?} All above-reported measures are based on aggregation of graded WiC predictions (either cosine similarity or same-sense probability).
 However, all WUG datasets are annotated on an ordinal (discrete) scale (see Section \ref{sec:datasets}).
 Exactly predicting these ordinal values can be done by thresholding the graded predictions \citep{Choppa2025comedi}.
 We hypothesize that discretizing WiC predictions to resemble human annotations helps for LSCD as ordinal judgments were used for ground-truth construction.
 Hence, in Figure \ref{fig:results-lscd} we report two models with APD and thresholding (XLD/XLM-TH-APD).
 Threshold parameters were taken from \citet{Yadav2025xldurel}.
 As we see, for XL-DURel, thresholding slightly helps, further pushing the SOTA, while for XL-LEXEME it has no effect or slightly hurts.

 \paragraph{Which model gives SOTA on diachronic WiC?
-Does WiC determine LSCD?} A recent shared task has compared DeepMistake and XL-LEXEME for ordinal WiC showing a slight advantage for DeepMistake \citep{schlechtweg2025comedi}.\footnote{Note that these models do not exactly correspond to the checkpoints we used.} XL-DURel has further improved upon both models.
+Does WiC determine LSCD?} A recent shared task has compared DeepMistake and XL-LEXEME for ordinal WiC showing a slight advantage for DeepMistake \citep{schlechtweg2025comedi}.
+XL-DURel has further improved upon both models.
 Performance on the WiC task is a strongly influential factor for LSCD \citep{Arefyev2021Deep}.
 We compare model performance on these two levels to gain an understanding how strongly WiC determines LSCD performance.
 Figure \ref{fig:results-wic} compares WiC models on the ordinal WiC task.
 The MCL checkpoint of DeepMistake does dominate XL-LEXEME confirming previous results, but both are outperformed by XL-DURel.
 Now compare this to the APD columns in Figure \ref{fig:results-lscd}.
 Overall, WiC performance determines LSCD performance.
-Consider e.g. the dominance of XL-DURel on DWUG EN with graded change.
+Consider e.g. the dominance of XL-DURel on DWUG EN with Graded Change.
 However, there are notable exceptions such as DWUG SV where XL-DURel dominates on WiC but not LSCD.
 This shows that purely improving WiC ranking does not guarantee better LSCD performance.
 Possibly, the score distribution plays an important role when averaging values for aggregate measures.